bios2/biodiversity_modelling_2025/vignettes/getting_started_madingleyr_on_HPC.md

 ## 4. Tell R where to install your packages

+> **Important**: This step is not required when using the training cluster for the summer school, as it is already set up.

 Set the R library path to your `$HOME` space so jobs can find them:

 ```bash